SupriyaMare/KeshavSoft-Task/Readme.md

 **Total Time Taken:** 4-5 hours

 ---
+Here is the Link to view : https://keshavsoft-firsttask.netlify.app/
+---
 ## Executive Summary

 This project involved designing and building a modern, responsive portfolio website for "Lumio Studio" using Bootstrap 5 framework.
 The website includes three fully functional pages (Home, About, Contact) with professional components and custom styling.
 The project successfully meets all requirements for visual appeal, responsiveness, and component integration.